t7mp/t7mp/README.md

 You are looking for code?

-Most sources moved to this [repository](https://github.com/t7mp/maven-t7-common "maven-t7-common").
+Sources moved to this [repository](https://github.com/t7mp/maven-t7-plugin "maven-t7-plugin").

-But if you are looking for the **maven-t7-plugin** you will find it [here](https://github.com/t7mp/maven-t7-plugin).

 Or visit our [Website](http://t7mp.github.com) for more information.